Dare-Devill/prevanced-manager/README.md

 <img height="100px" src="https://github.com/prevanced/prevanced-manager/assets/63334479/3bfedf15-9852-4447-af98-c7e38d6cf93e" />

 # PreVanced Manager

+This is a fork of [This Repo](https://github.com/prevanced/prevanced-manager/) with some additional features.<br>
-A simple android app to download and install latest release from [ReVanced APKs](https://github.com/revanced-apks/build-apps).
+A simple android app to download and install latest release from [ReVanced APKs](https://github.com/Dare-Devill/Revanced-apps).

 </div>